ianburuma.cominterviews select archive curriculum vitae Year Zero reviews link

 In April 2012 Ian Buruma was awarded the Abraham Kuyper Prize at the Princeton Theological Seminary.

 Princeton University Press has published Taming the Gods: Religion and Democracy on Three Continents in March 2010, in the US and the UK.
 This book is based on the Stafford Little lectures given at Princeton in 2008.

 Grenzen aan de vrijheid: van De Sade tot Wilders was published in April, 2010 by Lemniscaat.
 It was written in Dutch as the 2010 essay for the Maand van de Filosofie.
 In October 2011 it was published by Arcadia in Barcelona, entitled Limits a la llibertat.

 From September 2011 till May 2012, Ian Buruma was a fellow of the Cullman Center of the New York Public Library.

-His latest book, Year Zero: A History of 1945, will be published by Penguin (USA) in the fall of 2013.
+His latest book, Year Zero: A History of 1945, was published by Penguin (USA) in the fall of 2013.